Uruguay squad World Cup 2026: Marcelo Bielsa's final selection for the tournament

 Who is the Uruguay manger?

-Marcelo Bielsa is one of football's most influential coaches.
-He's ranked at no.77 in FourFourTwo's list of the greatest managers ever and has had stints across different South American nations, as well as Leeds, Athletic Bilbao and Marseille.
+Marcelo Bielsa, ranked at no.77 in FourFourTwo's list of the greatest managers ever, is one of football's most influential coaches, with stints across different South American nations, as well as Leeds United, Athletic Bilbao and Marseille.

-He popularised a 3-3-3-1 formation that relied on high pressing, quick passing play and worked to great effect.
-Pep Guardiola called him the "best manager in the world" in 2012.
+He popularised a 3-3-3-1 formation that relied on high pressing, quick passing play and worked to great effect, causing Pep Guardiola to label him as the "best manager in the world" in 2012.

-In World Cup qualifying he ended winless streaks against Brazil and Argentina, quickly establishing his philosophies on his Uruguayan squad.
+During the World Cup qualifying, he ended winless streaks against Brazil and Argentina, quickly establishing his philosophies on his Uruguayan squad.

 Who is Uruguay's star player?

-Ranked at no.4 in FourFourTwo's list of the best central midfielders in the world right now, one of his biggest strengths is his versatility. he often plays at right-back for Real Madrid and his relentless engine makes him a managers dream.
+Ranked at no.4 in FourFourTwo's list of the best central midfielders in the world right now, one of his biggest strengths is his versatility, often playing at right-back for Real Madrid with a relentless engine in tow that makes him any manager's dream.

 For Uruguay to end an almost 80-year spell without a World Cup, he will need to be at the top of his game.